Future-House/aviary/README.md

     state.done = True
 ```

-### Environment `reset` method
+### The Environment `reset` Method

-Now we'll define the `reset` function which should set-up the tools,
+Next we define the `reset` function which initializes the tools
-and return one or more initial observations and the tools.
+and returns one or more initial observations as well as the tools.
 The `reset` function is `async` to allow for database interactions or HTTP requests.

 ```py